cooktheryan/devnation/README.md

 argocd cluster add west2
 ```

+## Authentication
+Since we are setting up our clusters we should setup authentication.
+This allows us to manage auth between two clusters.

 ## Importing an App
 We will start out by having an application deployed and then bringing it within GitOps